-Since the Kansas Lottery's start up in November 1987, through June 30, 2020, Lottery ticket sales have produced nearly $1.9 billion in revenues transferred to the State of Kansas.
-In that same time period, nearly $3.6 billion worth of prizes have been paid to players, and retailers have earned more than $370 million in commissions.
-The Lottery's Fiscal Year 2020, which ended June 30, 2020, produced nearly $275 million in sales and more than $69.1 million transferred to the state.
+Since the Kansas Lottery’s start up in November 1987, through June 30, 2022, lottery ticket sales have produced nearly $2.1 billion in revenues transferred to the State of Kansas.
+In that same time period, nearly $4.0 billion worth of prizes have been paid to players, and retailers have earned more than $411 million in commissions.
+The Lottery’s fiscal year 2022, which ended June 30, 2022, produced nearly $313 million in sales and more than $80 million transferred to the State.

-The Kansas Lottery Act requires that a minimum of 45 percent of total sales be paid back to the players through the prize fund.
-In Fiscal Year 2020 (July 1, 2019 through June 30, 2020), the Kansas Lottery paid out 60.6 percent in prizes.
-Transfers to state programs were 24.5 percent of ticket sales; cost of sales was 3.9 percent, which includes vendor feeds for gaming systems and instant ticket printing; 5.9 percent was paid to Lottery retailers for commissions and bonuses; and 5.1 percent covered administrative expenses, including salaries, advertising, depreciation, professional services, and other administrative expenses.
+The Kansas Lottery Act requires a minimum of 45 percent of total sales be paid back to the players through the prize fund.
+In fiscal year 2022, the Kansas Lottery paid out 61.2 percent in prizes.
+Transfers to state programs were 25.1 percent of ticket sales; cost of sales was 3.7 percent, which covers online vendor fees, telecommunications costs, and instant ticket printing; 5.9 percent was paid to Lottery retailers for commissions and bonuses; and 4.1 percent covered administrative expenses, including salaries, advertising, depreciation, professional services, and other expenses.

 The State Gaming Revenues Fund (SGRF) is funded through monthly transfers from the Kansas Lottery.
-Transfers are made from the Gaming Fund to funds dedicated to economic development initiatives, prison construction and maintenance projects, local juvenile detention facilities, problem gambling assistance, and the State General Fund.
+Transfers are then made from the SGRF to funds dedicated to economic development initiatives, prison construction and maintenance projects, local juvenile detention facilities, problem gambling assistance, and the State General Fund.

 |Economic Development Initiatives Fund||$42,432,000|